jamieli11/work-daily-log/Weekly Review.md

 Through detailed comparison of left and right edges, discovered that edge point selection algorithms are directly related to measurement variability.
 The centerline-based approach did not resolve the variability issue, indicating the root cause lies in the edge point extraction algorithm limitations.

 ### Next Week Plan ###
-- Continue analyzing edge point extraction algorithm improvement strategies
+- Analyze edge point extraction algorithm improvement strategies
 - Implement detection strategy optimization for marker deformation scenarios
-- Validate impact of improved solutions on measurement stability